Zero-mode contribution and quantized first order phase transition in a droplet quark matter: Summary and discussion

 \section{Summary and discussion}

-Even though the finite size effect in QCD physics has attracted lots of interests for more than three decades, the ambiguity still exists whether to apply the periodic or the anti-periodic spatial boundary condition for fermions.
-In this work, we find that the ground state of quark matter favors the periodic spatial boundary condition, in which the zero-momentum mode is taken into account.
+Even though the finite size effect in QCD physics has attracted lots of interests for more than three decades, normally, both the periodic and the anti-periodic spatial boundary condition are applied for fermions.
+In this work, we find that if there is no other physical constraint, the ground state of quark matter favors the periodic spatial boundary condition, in which the zero-momentum mode is taken into account.
 In this stable small system, the catalysis of chiral symmetry breaking is observed with the decrease of the system size, while the pions excited from the droplet vacuum keep as pseudo Nambu-Goldstone bosons.
 The catalysis of chiral symmetry breaking and pseudo Nambu-Goldstone pions in small system are similar to those in quark matter under strong magnetic fields.
 The similarity between these two systems is understandable because the stronger the magnetic field the smaller the magnetic length of the charged particle will be.

+For the periodic boundary condition, one can obtain the catalysis of chiral symmetry breaking in the vacuum at small size, which indicates the constituent quark becomes heavier and its wavelength becomes much smaller.
+We can imagine that the droplet-quark matter with periodic condition is a bag with dynamical massive quarks inside the bag surrounded by light pseudo Nambu-Goldstone pions' cloud.

-Furthermore, it is found that the zero-momentum mode contribution brings significant change of the chiral phase transition in a droplet of cold dense quark matter: the 1st-order chiral phase transition becomes quantized, which is a brand-new phenomena.
-We want to emphasize that this is the first time to observe the quantized 1st-order phase transition in literatures, which is a brand new phenomena.
-As we analyzed in this work, the quantized 1st-order phase transition is induced by the quantized momentum summation and in this case the zero-momentum mode contribution becomes non-negligible.
-We speculate that similar phenomena can be observed in quark matter under strong magnetic field, in some small systems in condensed matter, and it may also show up in mini black holes.
+Furthermore, it is found that the zero-momentum mode contribution brings significant change of the chiral apparent phase transition in a droplet of cold dense quark matter: the 1st-order chiral apparent phase transition becomes quantized, which is a brand-new quantized phenomena.
+We want to emphasize that this is the first time to observe the quantized 1st-order apparent phase transition in literatures.
+As we analyzed in this work, the quantized 1st-order apparent phase transition is induced by the quantized momentum and in this case the zero-momentum mode contribution becomes non-negligible.
+It is expected that such quantized 1st-order apparent phase transition is a common feature for system with quantized momentum.
+Therefore, we also observe such quantized 1st-order apparent phase transition phenomena in quark matter under strong magnetic field, and we expect such phenomena will also show up in some small systems in condensed matter.